The internal languages of univalent categories: The Internal Language of Locally Cartesian Closed Categories

 The reason why we are interested in displayed biequivalences, is because they give rise to biequivalences on the total bicategories.
-This allows us to extend biequivalences along displayed bicategories.
-To do so, we use the following proposition \cite[Definition 8.11]{ahrens:2021}.
+We use this feature construct biequivalences in a modular way, because we can extend a given biequivalence to displayed bicategories.
+To do so, we use the following construction~\cite[Construction 8.11]{ahrens:2021}.